-One of the most important lessons I learned when I started my sales and marketing career was that one promotion is not enough (this could be a mailshot, phone call, or these days and Internet advert).
+One of the most important lessons I learned when I started my sales and marketing career was that one promotion is not enough (this could be a mailshot, phone call, or these days an Internet advert).

-Xerox the photocopier company in the late 1990s did a survey which suggested the customer needed seven “touches “(i.e. contacts of various sorts) for them to close a deal.
+Xerox the photocopier company in the late 1990s did a survey that suggested the customer needed seven “touches “(i.e. contacts of various sorts) for them to close a deal.
 My personal view is that you don’t need seven contacts to insure someone, but don’t send one newsletter or make one Facebook post and expect to get a flood of bookings.
 It doesn’t work that way.

 10. Just do it!

 OK no, I’m not sponsored by Nike (!) but the fact is that if you don’t take action on these points, nothing will happen, whereas if you do take action, even if it’s one step a day, then you’ll for sure see an uptick in your results.

 One of my business mentors used to use this quote, which I found highly inspirational: “Good things come to those that wait, but only the things left behind by those that hustle”.
 Isn’t that the truth?!
 (Original quote by Abraham Lincoln).

 Good things come to those that wait, but only the things left behind by those that hustle.Abraham Lincoln

 A great video I found for taking action is here, and is an awesome resource for getting going: